wxcctechsummit/wxcclabguides/labs/APIs.md

 - For Each CSR, you can pull the details of every CAR that is an activity within the session.
 - Every CAR has a reference to the CSR.

-# Part 3: New Webex Contact Center APIs - Retrieving Tasks and Call Recordings
+# Part 3: New Webex Contact Center APIs: Retrieving Tasks and Call Recordings

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jThcPefuzTA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>